ShiftRight

 1 2 3 4 5 6

 uint64_t mask[2] = { UINT64_MAX, UINT64_MAX }; int16_t scalar = 2; // repeatTime = 4.
-128 elements are processed in a single iteration, and four iterations are required to compute 512 elements. // dstBlkStride, srcBlkStride = 1.
-The interval between src0 data addresses involved in calculation in each iteration is one data block, indicating that data is continuously read and written in a single iteration. // dstRepStride, srcRepStride = 8.
+128 elements are processed in a single iteration.
+To compute 512 elements, four iterations are required. // dstBlkStride, srcBlkStride = 1.
+The interval between addresses of src0 data involved in computation within each iteration is one data block, indicating that data is read and written continuously within a single iteration. // dstRepStride, srcRepStride = 8.
 The interval between addresses of adjacent iterations is eight data blocks, indicating that data is continuously read and written between adjacent iterations.
 AscendC::ShiftRight(dstLocal, srcLocal, scalar, mask, 4, {1, 1, 8, 8}, false);

 - Example of computing the first n data elements of a tensor